lucaprinsss/Participium/server/src/docs/database.md

 4. **System assigns to technical staff** → Finds available staff member in that department
 5. **Status changes to "Assigned"** → Technical staff receives the task

-**V4.3 Enhancement - External Maintainer Assignment:**
+**V4.2 Enhancement - External Maintainer Assignment:**
 - Technical office staff can manually assign reports to external maintainers
 - External maintainers are users with the 'External Maintainer' role
-- The `company_categories` table maps each external maintainer to specific report categories
-- The `/api/users/external-maintainers?categoryId=X` endpoint filters external maintainers by category
-- Only qualified external maintainers (those with matching category in `company_categories`) are shown for assignment
 - External maintainers can log in, view assigned reports, update status, and add internal comments

+**V4.3 Enhancement - Company Management:**
+- External maintainers are linked to companies via `users.company_id` foreign key
+- Each company specializes in one category (stored in `companies.category`)
+- The `companies` table stores company information separately from user accounts
+- Future implementation will add `company_categories` table for many-to-many category mapping
+- The `/api/users/external-maintainers?categoryId=X` endpoint will filter external maintainers by their company's category

 ## Database Initialization